 Oh, yeah!
-There are many variations of this drink as follows:
+There are many variations of caipirinha cocktail as follows:

 - Caipifruta – made of cachaça, crushed fresh fruits, sugar, and crushed ice.
 The usual fruits used are kiwi, passion fruit, lemon, grapes, mango, cajá, cashew fruit, açaí, pomegranate caipirinha, tomato basil caipirinha, and strawberry caipirinha.

 - Caipiroska or Caipivodka – made with vodka instead of cachaça.